luckboy/toyroot/README.md

 Options of this script:

         --name=<name>                   specify the profile name.
         --pkg-list-file[=<list file>]   add packages to the root file system from a list file (default: package-list.txt).
         --all-pkgs                      generate the root file system with all packages.
         --no-extra-pkgs                 generate the root file system with only non-extra packages.
         --pkg-suffixes=<suffix>,...     add additional packages with specified suffixes onto the root file system.
         --fs-size=<size>                specify the size of the root file system in blocks.
         --fs-inodes=<nodes>             specify the number of i-nodes of the root file system.
         --root-dev=<device>             specify the device of the root file system.
+        --initrd                        generate the root file system for initrd.
         --iso                           generate the root file system for CDROM.
         --read-only                     generate the read-only root file system.
         --no-boot                       don't copy the bootloader files to the root file system and don't install the bootloader for CDROM.
         --no-kernel                     don't copy the kernel to the root file system.

 Example: